-The Center for Ancient Studies and Archaeology at Willamette offers two annual grants to help enable Willamette University undergraduate participation in archaeological field schools, excavation or survey projects by providing funding (up to $2,000) toward the cost of program fees and travel to and from the site.
-Support may be used both to attend Willamette's own field school at the Ness of Brodgar or non-Willamette field schools.
+For the winter break of 2019-2020 The Center for Ancient Studies and Archaeology at Willamette will offer one grant to help enable Willamette University undergraduate participation in archaeological field schools, excavation or survey projects by providing funding (up to $2,500) toward the cost of program fees and travel to and from the site.

 Applications are reviewed by a selection committee consisting of three CASA core faculty members appointed by the CASA director.